-Risks Related to Our Financial Position
+Risks Related to Our Financial Condition

 We have a history of operating losses, and we may not achieve or sustain profitability.
 We anticipate that we will continue to incur losses for the foreseeable future.
-If we fail to obtain additional funding to conduct our planned research and development effort, we could be forced to delay, reduce or eliminate our product development programs or commercial development efforts.
+If we fail to obtain additional funding to conduct our planned research and development effort, we could be forced to delay, reduce, or eliminate our product development programs or commercial development efforts.

 We are an early-stage gene therapy company with a limited operating history on which to base your investment decision.
 Gene therapy product development is a highly speculative undertaking and involves a substantial degree of risk.
-Our operations to date have been limited primarily to organizing and staffing our company, business planning, raising capital, acquiring and developing product and technology rights, building out our R&D and manufacturing capabilities, and conducting preclinical and clinical R&D activities for our product candidates.
+Our operations to date have been limited primarily to organizing and staffing our company, business planning, raising capital, acquiring, and developing product and technology rights, building out our R&D and manufacturing capabilities, and conducting preclinical and clinical R&D activities for our product candidates.
 We have never generated any revenue from product sales.
 We have not obtained regulatory approvals for any of our product candidates and have funded our operations to date through proceeds from sales of our stock.

 We have incurred net losses since our inception.
-We incurred net losses of \$77.3 million and \$74.5 million for the years ended December 31, 2019 and 2018, respectively.
-As of December 31, 2019, we had an accumulated deficit of \$183.1 million.
-Substantially all of our operating losses have resulted from costs incurred in connection with our R&D programs and from general and administrative ("G&A") costs associated with our operations.
+We incurred net losses of \$139.7 million, \$77.3 million and \$74.5 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$322.8 million.
+Substantially all our operating losses have resulted from costs incurred in connection with our R&D programs, buildout of our manufacturing capabilities and from general and administrative ("G&A") costs associated with our operations.
 We expect to continue to incur significant expenses and operating losses over the next several years and for the foreseeable future as we intend to continue to conduct R&D, clinical testing, regulatory compliance activities, internal and external manufacturing activities, and, if any of our product candidates is approved, sales and marketing activities that, together with anticipated G&A expenses, will likely result in us incurring significant losses for the foreseeable future.
-Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our accumulated deficit and working capital.